AlexCC93/readthedocs_test/docs/source/ROS 2 utilites.rst

 ROS 2 bag
 ------------

-- This is a command-line tool in ROS2 used for recording and playing back data from ROS2 topics.
+- This is a command-line tool in ROS 2 used for recording and playing back data from ROS 2 topics.
 - It accumulates the data passed on any number of topics and saves it in a database.
 - The data can then be replayed to reproduce the results of tests and experiments.

-ROS2 bag record
+ROS 2 bag record
 ~~~~~~~~~~~~~

 Having previously initiated a Docker container, start by launching the ``turtlesim_node`` along with the ``turtle_teleop_key``. `Open two terminals`_ and execute in each of them: